achrafouajid/portfolio/README.md

 ✨ Features
 Blazing Fast Performance – Optimized to fit critical render under ~14kB for instant load on low-bandwidth connections, powered by Preact and Vite.

-SEO Optimized – Rich metadata and JSON-LD schema for top-notch search engine visibility.
+SEO Optimized – Rich metadata and JSON-LD schema for search engine visibility.

 Fully Responsive – Smooth experience across all screen sizes, from desktop monitors to small smartphones.